ryjamj/ML-USA-Real-Estate-Dataset/README.md

 ## Project Description
 This is a personal project of mine to develop and work on my own machine learning skills.
 This project uses publicly available real estate data to build a regression model to predict home prices in certain areas.
 The regression model was developed using python in a Jupyter Notebook environment.
 The model is a simple linear regression built using sklearn & pandas.

-As a bonus, I also created an interactive web app for viewing and filtering locations of a subset of the real estate data.
-This was done in an r shiny environment and hosted on shiny.io.
-I used a google api and georeferenced the provided street address to convert its latitude and longitude coordinates.
+As a bonus, I also created an [interactive web app](https://ryjamesj.shinyapps.io/NJRealEstateMapping/) for viewing and filtering locations of a subset of the real estate data.
+This was done in an r shiny environment and hosted on shiny.io plateform.
+I used a google api service and georeferenced the provided street address to latitude and longitude coordinates.

 ### Project Goals
 - To view and explore data.